 When I think about Esther’s experiences, my mind gravitates toward her time in the palace.
-Beauty treatments, baths, someone waiting on her all day, every day.
-Seems dreamy on the surface.
+Beauty treatments, baths, someone was waiting on her all day, every day.
+This seems dreamy on the surface.
 But Esther’s life was not all that princess-like.
-Esther faced great hardship, before and during her time at the palace.
+Esther faced incredible hardship before and during her time at the palace.

 Four years passed between Queen Vashti’s removal from the throne and Esther’s appointment as the new queen.
 This orphan girl lived a life of seclusion.
 But she was about to understand that everything she went through was “for such a time as this.”

 Scripture Teaches How Priceless Esther Was to Her King

 Esther knew the punishment for anyone who entered the King’s presence without being summoned.
 She’d be sentenced to death unless the King chose to hold out his wand and offer his pardon.
 With odds stacked against her, Esther knew what she had to do.
 She called on her people to pray and fast.

 "Go and gather together all the Jews of Susa and fast for me.
 Do not eat or drink for three days, night or day.
 My maids and I will do the same.
 And then, though it is against the law, I will go in to see the king.
 If I must die, I must die."
 (Esther 4:16)